kitsunekyo/ISP-SpeedTest-Logger/README.md

 If you're on a LTE, 4G, 5G, ... connection, and want to review how (💩) it holds up over time, this should do the trick for you.
 This webapp allows you to periodically run speedtests (node.js), store the results (mongodb), and review your network quality in a web ui.

+> You can for example throw this container-set on a raspberry pi with docker-host, and leave it running.

 ## Features
 - Review Network performance over time in UI
 - Configure automated speedtests to run every 24/12/6 hours